gpepe/simplecaptcha-1/README.md

 examples were done using Grails; this is the recommended starting point for learning how to implement and use SimpleCaptcha.

 To build, simply run ant from this directory.
-The only requirement is that the
-$CATALINA_HOME environment variable be set:

-ant